Angelsofttoy/cse15l-lab-reports/Detecting_and_Fixing_Bugs.md

 # _**Detecting and Fixing Bugs**_

 In often times, as a programmer, we sometimes would assume our codes were completed solely based on the codes' successful compilation and being able to pass a very common,single test case.
-Nevertheless, **edge cases** (*cases that are really considered and tweaks between exception cases and normal cases*), are often not considered and they are potential threats to the complete functionality of a program and also may cause
+Nevertheless, **edge cases** (*cases that aren't really considered and tweaks between exception cases and normal cases*), are often not considered and they are potential threats to the complete functionality of a program and also may cause

 For instance, we have written a program of codes that help us to extract exact URL from a piece of URL written in Markdown format.